moveit/moveit_tutorials/doc/controller_configuration/controller_configuration_tutorial.rst

 /gripper_controller/gripper_action/feedback
 /gripper_controller/gripper_action/result

-There are many different parameters that can be defined for the two types of controllers.
+There are many different parameters that can be defined for the two types of simple controller interfaces.

 FollowJointTrajectory Controller Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^